kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 **Position absolute** - by default it shrink-wraps so it uses as little space as it can or in other words as much as it needs.

+**z-index** - to be respected by our browser needs to be used in conjuction with position: relative.

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you